azharonline/Ionic-2-Github-Repo-Displayer/README.md

 ## How to use this template

-*This template does not work on its own*.
-The shared files for each starter are found in the [ionic2-app-base repo](https://github.com/ionic-team/ionic2-app-base).

 To run this repository, you must have [Node.js](https://nodejs.org/en/), [Ionic](http://ionicframework.com/docs/) and [Cordova](https://cordova.apache.org/) installed.

 ### Steps of installation: